 - Significant time is given to thinking about imbibing or planning the next drink.

-- Occasional drinking stops being social and is done alone in an effort to hide the habit.
+- Occasional drinking stops being social and is done alone to hide the habit.

 - The user seeks excuses for drinking at times or places that imbibing would not usually be acceptable.